darasiemi/mental_health_mlops_project/README.md

-# Mental Health Project: Stress Prediction Using Multimodal Input
+# Mental Health Project: Stress Prediction Using Social Media Posts
 Introduction
 This is a final project for the Data Talks Club MLOps [Zoomcamp ](https://github.com/DataTalksClub/mlops-zoomcamp).
 In this project, I have implemented the end-to-end machine learning life cycle, including infrastructure provisioning using Terraform, modeling and experiment tracking using MLflow, orchestration with Mage, deployment using Flask, Lambda and Kinesis, monitoring with Evidently and Grafana, and best practices such as integration tests with localstark, unit testing, formatting, Makefile, pre-commit hooks etc.